 How do I remove my center caps without taking off the whole wheel?

 Check out our video of how to do this above or here.
 When you have removed the caps from your rims and put them on the Rimgard modules you also have the option to use a chisel to remove the caps, as the Rimgard has a slot for this.

-Where do I keep my keys and keycard?
+Where should I store my keys and keycard?

-We recommend you to store one key on your regular key ring, and one key on a safe place.
+We recommend that you store one key on your regular keychain, and the other one in a safe spot of your choosing.

 Never store your keys in your car!

-The key card is unique for your set of keys, store it in a safe place.
+The keycard is unique for your set of keys, store it in a safe place.
 We also strongly recommend that you register your keycard on our website here, for extra security.